9 Discontinued Canned Foods You'll Never See Again

 Pumpkin Spice Spam

 This was a limited-edition flavor that came out in 2019.
 And while Pumpkin Spice Spam sounds pretty horrifying, it apparently sold out in a matter of hours!
+Maybe the people at Hormel were before their time.
+Check out the most popular pumpkin spice foods on the shelves now.

 To be clear, you'll still see Progresso's canned soups at the store—there just won't be as many options as there were before the pandemic.
 In July, Bloomberg reported that Progresso has cut 40 types of soup from its offerings.
 And while the full list of discontinued flavors isn't available, it might include one of your favorites.